Localization and advectional spreading of convective currents under parametric disorder: Localization exponents

+In \sref{sec22}, we have already explained that the localization exponents of the patterns arising in system~\eref{eq2-01} are determined by equation~\eref{eq2-02}. \Eref{eq2-02} with $S=0$ may be rewritten in the form of stochastic system;

-which is equivalent to Eq.\,(\ref{eq2-02}) with $S=0$.
-One may treat the system~(\ref{eq31-01}) as a dynamic one with the spatial coordinate $x$ instead of time and evaluate (spatial) Lyapunov exponents (LE) which yield eventually the localization exponents ({\it e.g.}, in review~\cite{Gredeskul-Kivshar-1992} the LE is employed as a localization exponent in order to estimate the localization length in classical AL).
+One may treat the system~\eref{eq31-01} as a dynamic one with the spatial coordinate $x$ instead of time and evaluate (spatial) Lyapunov exponents (LE), which yield eventually the localization exponents ({\it e.g.}, in review~\cite{Gredeskul-Kivshar-1992} the LE is employed as a localization exponent in order to estimate the localization length in classical AL).

-The spectrum of LEs consist of three elements: $\gamma_1\ge\gamma_2\ge\gamma_3$.
-System~(\ref{eq31-01}) is statistically invariant under the transformation
+The spectrum of LEs consists of three elements: